Up to Main Index Up to Annexed Works

 Note that if the size of the zram device is too large, the build will spend

-more time swapping to the SDCard as less of the build can be kept in memory.
+more time swapping as less of the build can be kept in memory.

 Building Go will require more swap space than is available on the zram device